Guide:

 9. Wall

-A wall is an obstacle that resembles a brick wall, and it is built with pieces that make a more massive-looking, solid jump.
+A wall is a jump that resembles a brick wall, and it is built with pieces that make a more massive-looking, solid jump.
 The stands often look like gate posts or towers.

 10. Plank